14 Chic Pieces for Creating the Perfect Outdoor Escape

 7. McKinnon and Harris

-Virginia-based outdoor furniture company McKinnon and Harris finds inspiration in traditional English gardens to create their elevated handcrafted aluminum pieces.
-The family-run business offers a variety of seating options, tables, and palm boxes that look like heirlooms, but with a modern sensibility that would complement any landscape.
+Virginia-based outdoor furniture company McKinnon and Harris finds inspiration in traditional English gardens to create its elevated handcrafted aluminum pieces.
+The family-run business offers a variety of seating options, tables, and palm boxes that look like heirlooms but with a modern sensibility that would complement any landscape.

 8. Janus et Cie

 Collaborating with many of the world’s most exciting designers, Janus et Cie provides outdoor furniture with unique textures and shapes.
-Their newest, Rock Garden, crafted in collaboration with Hong Kong’s Andre Fu, elevates the graceful lines of armchairs, accent tables, benches, dining tables, and sofas into pieces of pure poetry.
+Its newest, Rock Garden, crafted in collaboration with Hong Kong’s André Fu, elevates the graceful lines of armchairs, accent tables, benches, dining tables, and sofas to pieces of pure poetry.